machine-drivers/docker-machine-driver-xhyve/README.md

 but 192.168.64.**1** are not using anyone.

 `vmnet.framework` seems to have decided to IP based on `/var/db/dhcpd_leases` and `/Library/Preferences/SystemConfiguration/com.apple.vmnet.plist`
 So, To remove it manually, or Don’t even bother.
+Maybe `vmnet.framework` shared net address range `192.168.64.1` ~ `192.168.64.255`.
+You can make 255 vm :stuck_out_tongue_closed_eyes:

 I will fix after I understand the `vmnet.framework`

 ## TODO